 Can I Grow Vanilla at Home?

 You can grow vanilla at home.
 That’s not really the issue.
 You can grow vanilla on a shooting star if you have the right equipment and patience.
 Indeed, you can cultivate these lovely orchids in a spare bedroom but in order to do so successfully, you must recreate the vanilla plant’s natural environment.
-This can be costly if you’re starting from scratch.
+If you’re starting from scratch, things get costly.

 The Benefits of Growing Vanilla at Home